Today you’re going to see one of my favorite SEO strategies in action:

 Are you ready to give this SEO strategy a shot?

-Then you definitely want to created the free step-by-step checklist that I just put together.
+Then you definitely want to check out the free step-by-step checklist that I just put together.

 It contains all the actionable steps from this post…plus two bonus techniques that I didn’t have room for.